A woman experiencing signs of suicide.

 What are signs someone may be in trouble?

 We all need to be invested in reducing this increasing statistic.
 Being mindful of warning signs can save lives.
-Although now you know who is at most risk, it is important to also understand that not everyone will exhibit the same warning signs, much like other illnesses or diseases.
+Although you know who is at most risk, it’s important to understand that not everyone will exhibit the same warning signs, much like other illnesses or diseases.

 Some warning signs may include, but are not limited to: